 I have written a comprehensive guide on the most popular brands and styles of inline spinners.
 I advise heading over there for more information on specific brands.

 These lures resemble small fish, and some look very lifelike.
 Myself and many other fishermen find that Jerkbaits are the best lures to use for targeting large wild brown trout.
 These realistic lures are a good choice when the trout are naturally wary.

 I suggest starting with a Rapala Original floater in F5 or F7.
 They should be available in most tackle stores.
 For even more recommendations, I have shared what I considered to be the best jerkbaits in a guide here.

 The final type of lures are spoons.
 These are also among the oldest lures on the market.
 Spoons work best when the trout are holding deep.
 Either at the bottom of a deep pool or in a lake.
 Spoons are also generally the heaviest of all lure types making them the easiest to cast.
 They are a good lure, but I only reach for a spoon when I know the trout are holding too deep for the other lure styles to reach.

 To read more about spoons, and which ones are worth trying head over to my Spoon buyers guide here.

 The last piece of terminal tackle worth having when spinning for trout are snaplock swivels in #12 (Can go slightly smaller or larger).

 The main purpose is that the swivels spin which reduces the number of twists in the fishing line.
-Too many twists creates all sorts of tangles, knots and headaches.
+Too many twists create all sorts of tangles, knots, and headaches.

 I generally buy Swivels in bulk, they are a lot cheaper that way, but before using them.
 I make sure to give the swivel a quick spin with my fingers to make sure they are rotating smoothly.
 There is always a few sized swivels in the cheap bulk packs.